bogdan-domanskiy/Helm/README.md

 ### Service

 Actually `service.yaml` has the condition to get a map from the `.Values.service.ports` else will be used default options for including a result of deployment creation.
+Pay attention to the fields which you are indicating in the `.Values.service.ports `.
+If they are present the indicated lines provide without any changes.

 ### Ingress